keras-team/keras/docs/sources/examples.md

 score = model.evaluate(X_test, Y_test, batch_size=16)
 ```

+---

-### Architecture for learning image captions with a convnet and a Gated Recurrent Unit:
+### Architecture for learning image captions with a convnet and a Gated Recurrent Unit
 (word-level embedding, caption of maximum length 16 words).

 Note that getting this to actually "work" will require using a bigger convnet, initialized with pre-trained weights.